lh3/miniprot/README.md

 ### <a name="eval"></a>Evaluation

-We collected Ensembl canonical mouse proteins from Gencode vM30 and longest proteins per gene for chicken and zebrafish.
+We collected Ensembl canonical mouse proteins from Gencode vM30 and longest proteins per gene for chicken and zebrafish (fish).
 We then aligned these proteins to the human reference genome GRCh38.
 We say a junction is confirmed if it can be found in the human Gencode annotation v41; a junction is non-overlapping if the intron in the junction does not overlap with any introns in the Gencode annotation.

-We only evaluated miniprot-r171 and [spaln][spaln]-2.4.13a as these are the only tools practical for whole genomes.
+We only evaluated miniprot-r173 and [spaln][spaln]-2.4.13a as these are the only tools practical for whole genomes.
 Running other tools would require to find approximate protein mapping first and then realign in each local region.
 This procedure is complex and does not evaluate the mapping step.
 In addition,